-General Fund

-The General fund is the general operating fund of the Drainage District.
-It is used to account for all financial resources except those required to be accounted for in other funds.
+General Fund - The General Fund is the general operating fund of the Drainage District.
+It is used to account for all financial resources except those required to be accounted for in another fund.

 C. Measurement Focus/Basis of Accounting

 Measurement focus is a term used to describe "which" transactions are recorded within the various financial statements.
 Basis of accounting refers to "when" transactions are recorded regardless of the measurement focus applied.